1. PURPOSE OF CHARTER

-(k) will not take improper advantage of the position of Director * or use the position for personal gain or to compete with the Company; +
+(k) will not take improper advantage of the position of Director * or the opportunities arising therefrom for personal gain; +

-(l) will not take advantage of Company property or use such property for personal gain or to compete with the Company; +
+(l) will not take advantage of the property or information of the Company for personal gain or to cause detriment to the Company; +

 (o) have an obligation to be independent in judgment and actions, and Directors will take all reasonable steps to be satisfied as to the soundness of all decisions of the Board; *

 (p) will make reasonable enquiries to ensure that the Company is operating efficiently, effectively and legally towards achieving its goals;

 (q) will not engage in conduct likely to bring discredit upon the Company; *